citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 ## Runtime load MF dll ([#5020](https://github.com/citra-emu/citra/pull/5020)) by [jroweboy](https://github.com/jroweboy)

 AAC audio decoding is a constant thorn in Citra's side, since we can't legally ship an AAC decoder without paying licensing fees, we had to get creative.
-Many operating systems already pay for AAC licensing, and offer APIs that developers can use to decode audio.
+Many operating systems already pay for AAC licensing and offer APIs that developers can use to decode audio.

 MediaFoundation is Microsoft Windows's media encoding/decoding framework, and Citra uses this on Windows for audio playback in a few titles, most notably Pokemon X.
 But it turns out not every edition of Windows 7 and Windows 10 ships with MediaFoundation, and Citra would simply crash when trying to run on these systems.